|

 answered, '0 my master, I could neither see

-nor hear anything, on account of
+nor hear anything, on account of the

-the excessive darkness, and thunder, and lightning, and rain.'
+excessive darkness, and thunder, and

 The merchant sat pondering, 'What strange words are these?
 It is now